The jet-feedback mechanism in common envelope evolution of planetary nebula progenitors: On the omission of the orbital Energy

 As the companion spirals in, the binary system loses gravitational energy to the common envelope at a rate of $\dot E_{\rm B}$.
 In the present study, we did not consider this energy because our aim was to investigate the sole role of accretion energy.
 For $\dot E_{\rm B}$ we use the expression

 where $a$ is the orbital separation, and $v_{\rm in}$ is the inward radial velocity from equation (\ref{radial velocity}).

 We plotted in Figures \ref{Fig:gravjetAGB} and \ref{Fig:gravjetRGB} the ratio $\dot E_{\rm B}/\dot E_{\rm acc}$ as a function of orbital separation $a$, and for $\zeta=0.05$ with $M_2=0.2 M_\odot$.
-The ratio $\dot E_{\rm B}/\dot E_{\rm acc}$ in the very outer envelope is not correct because we only consider here BHL accretion.
-However, when the companion enters the envelope, it accretes at a high rate via a Roche lobe overflow.
+The ratio $\dot E_{\rm B}/\dot E_{\rm acc}$ in the very outer envelope is not correct because we only consider here BHL accretion. { The BHL accretion assumes that the gas surrounds the accreting mass from all directions, at least to a distance of the accretion radius from all directions.
+When the companion is in the very outer envelope, the distance of the companion from the stellar radius is smaller than the accretion radius; the assumptions of the BHL accretion do not hold in full. } However, when the companion enters the envelope, it accretes at a high rate via a Roche lobe overflow.

 In the case of the AGB stellar model we use, and for a low mass main sequence companion with the expected value of $\zeta$, Figure \ref{Fig:gravjetAGB} shows that we could neglect the spiraling-in energy until the companion reaches down to an orbital separation of $a \lesssim 40R_\odot$.
 This is compatible with the view that in cases of main-sequence and white dwarfs companions, the jets play a major role just before the CEE, possibly in a grazing envelope evolution, and during the early CEE, i.e., when the companion is in the outer zones of the giant's envelope (e.g., \citealt{Soker2025WDfeed}).
 Figure \ref{Fig:gravjetRGB} shows that in the RGB case, our omission of the binary gravitational energy is justified down to a radius of $a \lesssim 25 R_\odot$.